One of the most common questions we get asked at Vuly Play is what happens to grass under trampolines and do trampolines kill grass?

-The reaction of your grass to your trampoline’s legsis much easier to predict.
+One thing to note is that he reaction of your grass to your trampoline’s legsis much easier to predict.

 If the soil in that area also tends to become very soft when wet, you trampoline may also indent into the lawn and become lopsided.

 The good news is that whatever changes your trampoline would have in store for the appearance of your backyard, you can easily avoid.

 Most of Vuly’s trampolines are very light.
 You can move them around the yard frequently with the help of another person — if you have the space — to avoid any death or overgrowth of the grass.

 This gives you the chance to mow underneath or throw on a few seeds depending on how the lawn looks.

 You can also get yourself a Wheels kit to move your heavier Thunder or Thunder Pro with ease.

 If you don't think you'll be able to move your trampoline often, another trick is placing a sprinkler underneath the trampoline from time to time (when it's not in use).